Log in to SmartyGrants

 Providing information about grounds for a conflict of interest does not generally affect a project’s eligibility to receive grant funding under the CBP program.
 As MPs are involved in the assessment of CBP applications, it is important that all information about possible conflicts is recorded.

 Examples of actual, perceived or potential conflicts of interest may include:

 - financial interests, such as the MP or a member of the MP’s family is a shareholder or member of the applicant’s organisation, or is a landlord of the applicant’s premises

-- the MP or a member of the MP’s family is a member of the applicant’s governing board or committee
+- where the MP or a member of the MP’s family is a member of the applicant’s governing board or committee

-- a member of the MP’s family is enrolled at the applicant school, or is a member of the applicant sporting club or religious organisation
+- where a member of the MP’s family is enrolled at the applicant school, or is a member of the applicant sporting club or religious organisation

-- key members of the applicant organisation have worked with the MP on a local political or election campaign
+- where key members of the applicant organisation have worked with the MP on a local political or election campaign

 - any other relationship that the applicant or members of the applicant’s organisation have with the MP, or have had in the past, that might appear to a bystander to have the capacity to influence the MP’s decision.